Carberra/discord.py-tutorial/README.md

 ### You will need:
 - Python 3.7.0 or greater;
-- discord.py 1.0.0 or greater.
+- `discord.py` 1.0.0 or greater.

 ### To install Python:
-Download the latest version from here: https://www.python.org/downloads/
+Download the latest version from here: https://www.python.org/downloads/.

-### To install discord.py:
+### Pip installs:
 #### On Unix based systems:
 `python3.x -m pip install discord.py` (replace "x" with your subversion).
 #### On Windows: